Dandelion Therapy

 Written by B. Jan Montana

 The kids in the area called our neighbor’s boy “40 watt” because he wasn’t very bright.
-Like the rest of us, Peter lived in poverty, but he didn’t realize it because he had Down Syndrome – a genetic disorder that disrupts brain and body development.
+Like the rest of us, Danny lived in poverty, but he didn’t realize it because he had Down Syndrome – a genetic disorder that disrupts brain and body development.

 He looked up at me and smiled from ear-to-ear.
 “This dandelion flower has hundreds of petals.